 When we think about top companies, we often think about those that make a lot of money.
 Microsoft, Apple, the list goes on.
 But excepting those who can afford to be faceless entities since their fields are in finance or other areas where they don't have a customer base, most if not all of these top companies deserve to be there.
-We put them there by constantly buying their products.
-And they in turn earn our trust and business by going above and beyond for their customers.
+We put them there by continually buying their products.
+And they, in turn, earn our trust and business by going above and beyond for their customers.
 So what makes a good company so good that they deserve all this money and business?

 The best way to work out just how trustworthy a company is is to look at the majority of the feedback on them on the internet.
 This is usually displayed as a score on many sites, but it can be useful to dig through reviews or feedback and read a lot of them to get a better idea of why a company is so good.
-Again, negative feedback is inevitable, even with good companies.
-This is such a prevalent thing that many companies go so far as to hire other corporations that specialize in reputation management so their online reputation stays fair and not lopsided by extreme cases.
+Again, contrary feedback is inevitable, even with good companies.
+This is such a common thing that many companies go so far as to hire other corporations that specialize in reputation management, so their online reputation stays fair and not lopsided by extreme cases.
 Just remember to listen to the majority, and not the minority no matter how loud they are.
-Customer feedback should be the judge of a companies worth, and not the opinions of failed con artists and so forth.
-If you're still on the fence, go to the company and make your own judgement.
-You can always stop giving them your business, but if you allow yourself to be scared off by a few vocal opinions you risk missing out on a great opportunity.
+Customer feedback should be the judge of companies worth, and not the opinions of failed con artists and so forth.
+If you're still on the fence, go to the company and make your judgement.
+You can always stop giving them your business, but if you allow yourself to be scared off by a few vocal opinions, you risk missing out on a great opportunity.